 2. Include review requests in follow-ups

 Upon the conclusion of every case, ask clients both verbally and via email to share their thoughts about their bankruptcy experience.
 An automated email with links to review sites including Google, Facebook, Yelp, and AVVO, makes things easy for clients.
-In general, 7 of 10 people will leave a review if asked.

 3. Guide their review with positive questions